Check out these articles

 Yutate Kagura, also called Shimotsuki Kagura, is a sacred event held throughout Japan.
 The event is held at shrines such as Shirahata Shrine in Fujisawa City, Kanagawa, Tarumi Shrine in Marugame City, Kagawa, Seimei Shrine in the Jokyo Ward of Kyoto City, Kyoto Prefecture, and Kasuga Shrine in Buzen City, Fukuoka Prefecture in Japan's Kyushu region.

-It inspired Director Hayao Miyazaki to create the story of the popular Anime film "Spirited Away."
+It also inspired some of the story of director Miyazaki Hayao's popular anime film "Spirited Away."

 The Yutate Kagura event held in January every year at Kyoto’s Jonangu Shrine starts with the performance "Miko Mai."
 The dance is a purification ritual typically performed by 4 miko (shrine maidens), using fans and Kagura bells on the prayer stage.